bridge notes and signsupdated: 12.26.19

 |more about messages and notes left at suicide destinations.|

-project: leaving notes and signs to those in crisis.
+save a life project: leaving notes and signs to those in crisis.

 03.12.19, thenewstribune.com, messages for people considering jumping off bridge.